map-nerd-peter/BSL_Landsat16/README.md

 Bare Soil Line (16 Bit) Function for R
 ========================================

 This is a Bare Soil Line function (BSL_16) that is used to calculate bare soil lines from 16 bit satellite images.
-This function is based on the landsat/BSL.R code (https://github.com/cran/landsat/blob/master/R/BSL.R) written by Sarah Goslee.
+This function is based on the landsat/BSL.R code (https://github.com/cran/landsat/blob/master/R/BSL.R) written by S. Goslee.
 The original landsat/BSL.R package only calculates 8 bit values from Landsat images.
 I have reworked the code so that it can process 16 bit satellite image values (e.g. Landsat 8, RapidEye, etc.).
 The 16 bit image values have a range between 0 and 65534.

 Example of calling this function in R Studio: